AR dry firing is BAD!… #shorts

 Quick Summary

-Dry firing an AR-15 is safe and beneficial for training.
-To set up, ensure the chamber is clear, insert an empty magazine, and lock the bolt to the rear.
-This allows for safe trigger manipulation and practice of essential skills at home without using ammunition.
+Dry firing an AR-15 is safe and beneficial for home practice when done correctly.
+Ensure the chamber is clear, insert an empty magazine, and lock the bolt to the rear.
+This setup allows for safe trigger manipulation and practice of trigger reset, improving shooting skills without risk of damage.

 Chapters